 As you already know, Madrid is a cultural hub for fine art of all types.
 The film scene in the big city is no exception!
 Madrid has everything a cinefile could want, from historic theaters to modern cineplexes, film festivals to drive ins.
 Here is your beginner’s guide to the basics about the film scene in Madrid!
+To continue to watch your favorite shows from home, click here to check out special deals on streaming services like HBO, Netflix and Amazon Prime Video.

 Did your favorite director just release their latest film?
 Dying to see the big blockbuster or action flick?
 Have no fear, you will almost always be able to find what you’re looking for in Madrid when it comes to English Language cinema.
 The first thing to know is what tags to look for when purchasing your tickets when it comes to language and subtitles.